jasonaaronwilson/omni-archive/README.md

 ## data-compression-algorithm: and data-size:

-When either is present, both must be set and additionally size: should be set and > 0 (since compression is useless when the size is zero).
+When either is present, both must be set.
+Additionally size: should be present and > 0 (since compression is useless when the size is zero).

+data-size: gives us the uncompressed length and data-size: must only be set when data-compression-algorithm: is also set.

 The most widely supported format is application/gzip and all but the simplest libraries should support it.